kubernetes/website/content/en/blog/_posts/qos-class-resources.md

   QoS-class resource types and the available classes within each resource type to kubelet
-- Resource status/capacity: hold the information of discovered resources (e.g. in node status) e.g. for users to see what is available
+- Resource status/capacity: hold the information of discovered resources (e.g. in node status) for users to see what is available
 - Scheduler support: with resource discovery and status/capacity (above) in place it is possible to handle QoS-class resource assignments in the Kubernetes scheduler